-- 6 The model is applied to two similar case studies based on the network in Xu and Goulter - 7 (1999).
-In case study 1 (CS1), Figure 1, the network is gravity fed by a single reservoir with a - 8 fixed level of 55m and comprises 33 pipes and 16 nodes.
-Case study 2 (CS2), Figure 1, is - 9 similar but it introduces a PS downstream of the reservoir (link 34).
-This PS is a contingency - structure that should be used only in abnormal working conditions.
-As these situations are - usually short-lived, the energy consumption and its cost were neglected. - 12 The characteristics of the pipes are given in Table 1 and the nodes in Table 2.
-The commercial - diameters (and their cost) used in the present study are given in Table 3.
-The head losses were - calculated using the Hazen-Williams equation.
-It is also assumed that there is a hospital in node - 15 7 with special pressure and demand requirements. - 16 A multiple scenario approach was used to design the network for the two case studies: - Scenario 1: Instantaneous peak discharge (IPD); - Scenario 2: IPD and pipe 1 out of service; - Scenario 3: IPD and pipe 2 out of service; - Scenario 4: IPD and pipe 3 out of service; - Scenario 5: IPD and a fire in node 3 (200 l/s); - Scenario 6: IPD and a fire in node 12 (200 l/s); - Scenario 7: IPD and a fire in node 13 (200 l/s). - 24 The IPD is 1.8 times the average discharge.
-For case study 2, the maximum nodal pressures - should not exceed 60 m for scenario 1 and should not exceed 90 m for scenarios 2 to 7, for the - 26 nodes of the network (N2 to N16).
-In the pipe break scenarios (2 to 4), it is assumed that the - 27 pipe that breaks can be isolated without compromising the supply of the respective end nodes. - 28 For scenario 1, the minimum desired and admissible pressures are 30 m for all nodes; for - scenarios 2 to 7 the minimum desired pressure is 25 m and the minimum admissible pressure is

-- 1 10 m for all nodes except node 7; as node 7 supplies a hospital, for scenarios 2 to 7 the - 2 minimum desired pressure is 30 m and the minimum admissible pressure is 25 m.
-In scenarios - 3 5 to 7 it is assumed that the firefighting demands are completely satisfied even if the fire node - 4 pressure is lower than the desired pressure.
+The characteristics of the pipes are given in Table 1 and the nodes in Table 2.
+The commercial diameters (and their cost) used in the present study are given in Table 3.
+The head losses were calculated using the Hazen-Williams equation.
+It is also assumed that there is a hospital in node 7 with special pressure and demand requirements.

+A multiple scenario approach was used to design the network for the two case studies:

+- Scenario 1: Instantaneous peak discharge (IPD);

+- Scenario 2: IPD and pipe 1 out of service;

+- Scenario 3: IPD and pipe 2 out of service;

+- Scenario 4: IPD and pipe 3 out of service; - Scenario 5: IPD and a fire in node 3 (2001s-1); - Scenario 6: IPD and a fire in node 12 (2001s-1); - Scenario 7: IPD and a fire in node 13 (2001s-1).

+The IPD is 1.8 times the average discharge.
+For case study 2, the maximum nodal pressures should not exceed 60 m for scenario 1 and should not exceed 90 m for scenarios 2 to 7, for the nodes of the network (N2 to N16).
+In the pipe break scenarios (2 to 4), it is assumed that the pipe that breaks can be isolated without compromising the supply of the respective end nodes.
+For scenario 1, the minimum desired and admissible pressures are 30 m for all nodes; for scenarios 2 to 7 the minimum desired pressure is 25 m and the minimum admissible pressure is 10 m for all nodes except node 7; as node 7 supplies a hospital, for scenarios 2 to 7 the minimum desired pressure is 30 m and the minimum admissible pressure is 25 m.
+In scenarios 5 to 7 it is assumed that the firefighting demands are completely satisfied even if the fire node pressure is lower than the desired pressure.

-4 Results and comparisons
+Results and comparisons

-7 This work proposes a different approach to toughening a WSS so that it can cope with normal design flow and 6 extreme scenarios - 3 burst pipe scenarios and 3 firefighting scenarios).
-The objective function of the robust optimization model includes pipe costs, pumping station costs

-8 and abnormal situations and then compares it with another possible solution.
-In both case robustness can only be achieved in case study 1 by increments in pipe diameters.
+This communication proposes a different approach to toughening a WSS so that it can cope with normal and abnormal situations and then compares it with another possible solution.
+In both case studies the network must work under 7 different operating scenarios (the traditional peak design flow and 6 extreme scenarios - 3 burst pipe scenarios and 3 firefighting scenarios).
+The objective function of the robust optimization model includes pipe costs, pumping station costs (construction and equipment) and penalties for pressure and demand violations.
+Network robustness can only be achieved in case study 1 by increments in pipe diameters.
 The flow must have alternative paths with enough capacity to carry bigger discharges to overcome the extreme scenarios.
 Network robustness can also be achieved in case study 2 by using the pumping station to increase the head at the reservoir.
-For the extreme scenarios, which occur occasionally and only for short periods of time, it was assumed that the maximum nodal pressure should not exceed 90 m (this constraint limits the pumping head and avoids potentially
+For the extreme scenarios, which occur occasionally and only for short periods of time, it was assumed that the maximum nodal pressure should not exceed 90 m (this constraint limits the pumping head and avoids potentially excessive pressure in the network).
+This approach avoids the large pipe diameter increase imposed by the case study 1 conditions (gravity fed network).